 A physical verification of assets is a process conducted by auditors to make sure that the assets of a company actually exist.
 It is of immense importance for every company to carry out this process at the end of every financial year.
 Our approach to verification is to conduct a line-by-line reconciliation of fixed assets accounting records to assets found during the physical inventory taking process.
 We have a team of associates and supervisors to work on.
 In order to serve in remote locations, we have a special team adjustable to local location.

 Objective of Physical Verification of Assets:

-- Verify Existence of Assets
+- Verification of “existence” assertion of Assets

-- Valuation - Accounting for any discrepancy
+- Verification of “Valuation” assertion of Accounting for any discrepancy

 - Critical for Continuous Customer Service

 - Internal Compliances relating to physical assets management

 Physical verification requires objective assessment of ledgers contents and internal control of business.
 The process includes:

 - Manual as well automated comparison of manufacturer models’ numbers